Mark-Cooper-Janssen-Vooles/racquetApp/README.md

 ![Trello](/docs/trello6.png "Trello")

 ### Things to talk about in presentation
-- delete_duplicates in favourites controller
+- General overview
 - search partial which displays in all pages, getting @q to work
 - pagination gem
 - incrementing page views
+- delete_duplicates in favourites controller
 - seed file
 - google API, geocoder gem, generating maps based off of suburb.
 - using "Ausburbs" to create a pre-defined list of suburbs and states